Strommingen/VulnerableAPI/README.md

 The brute force attack can be mitigated by applying the rate limiter to the `/` endpoint instead of the unused `/api/`, or even the `/login` endpoint.
 This mistake was present before I decided to make this old project into this kind of lab.

 Now the verification for the JWT is faulty, it only decodes the JWT and not verifying it.
 This can be prevented by using the *correct* methods.
 Reading documentation is important and would probably prevent this mistake.
 This API uses `decode()` when it should be using `verify()`.

+Using strong keys are also important as the *A4.2* question showed.
+That method works even if the API uses `verify()` and not `decode()`.
+And it only worked because the JWT secret was weak and vulnerable to dictionary attacks.